On sampling symmetric Gibbs distributions on sparse random graphs and hypergraphs: Accuracy of - Proof of 2024-01-28

 We consider two cases.
-In the first one we assume that the addition of $\alpha_i$ does not introduce any new short cycle in $G_{i+1}$.
+In the first one, we assume that the addition of $\alpha_i$ does not introduce any new short cycle in $G_{i+1}$.
 In the second one, we assume that it does.
-For each one of these cases we will show that \eqref{eq:prop:ErrorPerIterUnicyclic} is true.
-We start with the first case. \begin{claim} We have that
+For each case, we show that \eqref{eq:prop:ErrorPerIterUnicyclic} is true.